itz4blitz/react-screaming-architecture-boilerplate/README.md

 ## Dark Mode

 The application supports dark mode, which can be toggled using the switch in the header.
-The theme is persisted across page reloads.
+The theme is persisted across page reloads using the `useLocalStorage` hook.

 ## Responsive Design

 The application is designed to be responsive, with different layouts for mobile and desktop views.
 This is achieved using Material-UI's `useMediaQuery` hook and responsive styling.

+## Todo App Feature

+The boilerplate includes a sample Todo App feature, showcasing the recommended structure and best practices for building features in a screaming architecture.

+### Components

+- `TodoItem`: Represents a single todo item, with options to toggle completion, edit, and delete.
+- `TodoList`: Displays a list of todo items, with options to select multiple items and delete them in bulk.

+### Hooks

+- `useTodos`: A custom hook that manages the state and logic for the Todo App feature, including fetching, adding, editing, and deleting todos.

+### Animations

+The Todo App feature uses Framer Motion to add smooth animations when adding, editing, and deleting todo items, enhancing the user experience.

 ## Contributing